 openclaw mem0 search "what languages does the user know" --scope session

-openclaw mem0 stats
+openclaw mem0 list

 Configuration Options